Sunday 1st of October 2017

 It’s that time of year again!
-With Summer behind us, many of us decide it’s time to start planning a house move.
-The average Briton moves 8 times in their life and October can be a very popular month for families to make that move and get settled before Christmas comes.
+With Christmas behind us, many of us decide it’s time to start planning a house move.
+The average Briton moves 8 times in their life and Spring is the most popular month for families to make that move and get settled in for the new year ahead.
 We’ve got all the knowledge and information you need about moving, packing and the whole removals process.

 Hiring The Van